ErickLee85/C-Sharp.NetLiveProject/README.md

 I was part of a Live project for the last two weeks, where we used C# with the .NET Framework to build a full MVC Web App for a production company.
 The cool thing about this project was we utilized Agile methodologies and daily Scrums.
 I learned the logistics behind coding with other developers, utilizing version control by branching and making pull requests with master.

 ## CRUD Functionality
 This was a code first approach to using the entity frame work, I scaffolded my CRUD based off my Model.
-I added an input element to the Create view for the user to upload a photo of their item, which also had an area with an image preview as well using JS.

 ### Model
         public class RentalItem